tu2-atmanand/C/README.md

 # C
-This is the repository where all my c files exist
+This is the repository for all my non-project C files.